Menu

 • The light is too bright beneath the fixture.

 This is why we always suggest a photometric lighting plan.
 Otherwise, there is no sure way to know what your outcome will be.
-Even though some suppliers will suggest that many fixtures aren’t all that different from each other – we know that couldn’t be farther from the truth.
+Even though some suppliers will suggest that many fixtures aren’t all that different from each other, we know that couldn’t be farther from the truth.

 The only way to accurately predict how your lights will look is to have an in-depth understanding of how light behaves in large spaces.
 But unless you are a lighting engineer, this information is out of your wheelhouse.
-And, that’s where the photometric lighting plan comes in.
+And that’s where the photometric lighting plan comes in.
 A photometric lighting plan takes everything into account and does the math for you so that you can make an informed lighting purchase, whether or not you’re a lighting engineer.

 The issue with buying lighting fixtures online is that you can’t be 100% sure of what you are buying.
-A lot of time manufacturers will sell old inventory with outdated features and old chipsets.
+A lot of the time, manufacturers will sell old inventory with outdated features and old chipsets.
 It may seem like a bargain, but you’ll quickly realize that you’ve made a huge mistake.

 Understanding Your Current Light Levels

 You can’t understand where you’re going if you don’t understand where you’ve been.
 Alright, that’s not exactly how the saying goes, but it does still apply here.
-To understand light levels let’s introduce the concept of foot candles or lux.
+To understand light levels, let’s introduce the concept of foot candles or lux.
 They are the same thing: light measurements.

 You can take light readings using a handheld light meter or an app on your smartphone.
 A free light meter app gives some reliable basic readings, but if you have a complex light environment or want to be completely sure, we recommend investing in a light meter.